 If your cat doesn’t want to eat the popcorn for some reason or another, the kernels will make great toys for a play session.
 Just check out some videos of cats playing with popcorn kernels if you don’t believe me – you’ll be laughing out loud!

 To sum it up – yes, cats can eat popcorn.
-It’s not toxic for them if it’s air popped or if it doesn’t have strong seasonings (salty, sweet, spicy and so forth).
-And even if it’s plain and unseasoned, you should only give it to your pet rarely in tiny quantities as a treat, especially if your cat is getting a big kick out of playing with the kernels before eating them.
+It’s not toxic for them if it’s air-popped and doesn’t have strong seasonings (salty, sweet, spicy, and so forth).

 But even if it’s plain and unseasoned, you should only give it to your pet rarely and in small amounts as a treat.